When marketing your business online, Instagram is vital in effectively connecting with your customers.

-With about 500 million users accessing the app every day, Instagram is one of the most consistent and reliable platforms for connecting with your customers.
+With about 500 million users accessing the app daily, Instagram is one of the most consistent and reliable platforms for connecting with your customers.
 And, while you might have the perfect post ready to publish, it may get buried under a sea of other pictures if you aren’t publishing at the right time.

 Most Instagram users follow hundreds of accounts, so posting at the most optimal time will help your discoverability.

-For example, if you post when most of your followers are asleep, it’s unlikely that they’ll see your post on their feeds by the time they wake up.
+For example, if you post when most of your followers are asleep, it’s unlikely they’ll see your post on their feeds by the time they wake up.
 This can also hurt your post’s “ranking” in Instagram’s algorithm.

 We’ve compiled some questions you should ask yourself when scheduling your Instagram Stories and posts to help you find the best time to publish and optimize your audience engagement.